CSBSJU/CSCI-310/docs/study-guides/final.md

     specific addressing modes
   * Write a Pep/9 assembly language program to achieve a specific purpose
 * OS
-  * Pep8 OS (except for DECI)
+  * Pep/9 OS (except for DECI)
-  * Attempts at concurrency for mutual exclusion
-    * Deadlocks?
-Alternation?
-Spin locks?
   * Logical-to-physical address translation
-  * Variable partitioning using best-fit vs. first-fit
+  * Variable partitioning
-  * Page replacement in virtual memory (FIFO and LRU)
+  * Page replacement in virtual memory
 * Combinational circuits
   * Convert between the different ways for describing combinational circuits: truth tables, Boolean expressions and logic diagrams
-  * Simplifying expressions using Boolean algebra laws or Karnaugh maps
-  * Designing circuits for given certain functionalities (e.g., ADD, SUB, AND, etc.) given a truth table or by completing the truth table first
+  * Designing circuits for given certain functionalities (e.g., `ADD`, `SUB`, `AND`, etc.) given a truth table or by completing the truth table first
-  * Replacing gates with other gates (e.g. NAND and NOR)
+  * Replacing gates with other gates (e.g. NAND)
-* Sequential circuits
-  * Sequential circuits: figure out if stable or not
-  * Design a flip-flop from another
-* Chapter 12
-  * Solving direct-mapped caching problems similar to problem 12.25 in book
-  * Be able to trace a set of control signals through Pep/9’s data section to figure out what they achieve and to show effect on memory and CPU registers